-Have you taken a walk around the neighborhood and noticed a sudden influx of teal-hued squash?
+Have you taken a walk around the neighborhood and noticed an influx of teal-hued squash?
 Nope, it’s not a new varietal.
 And don’t worry—the official colors of Halloween haven’t changed, it’s still all about the orange and black.

 It’s actually a really cool phenomenon.
 They’re part of the Teal Pumpkin Project, started by FARE (Food Allergy Research & Education) in an effort to make Halloween trick-or-treating safer for kids with food allergies.